Research

 • Using technology (including remote cameras and activity trackers) to measure/assess cat behavior

-Publication coming soon: “Domestic cats (Felis catus) prefer freely available food over food that requires effort”
+Publication: “Domestic cats (Felis catus) prefer freely available food over food that requires effort

 See my Curriculum Vitae.